U.S., allies ratchet up the economic pressure against Belarus - NewsBreak

 Canadian Foreign Minister Melanie Joly said Ottawa had imposed new sanctions on 24 individuals and seven entities.

 The EU, for its part, imposed sanctions on the state-owned Belarusian airline Belavia.
-EU governments blacklisted 17 individuals and 11 entities, targeting judges and top Belarusian officials, taking the number of people under sanctions to 183, as well as 26 entities.
+EU governments blacklisted 17 individuals and 11 entities here, targeting judges and top Belarusian officials, taking the number of people under sanctions to 183, as well as 26 entities.

 The Belarusian Foreign Ministry said it would retaliate against the EU sanctions, which it said were designed to strangle the country and worsen the lives of its people.